-From a closer analysis of the results, one can see that factors such as slope and the area of a plot covered with mapped biotopes have a significant influence on the economy-orientated efficiency score on grassland (Table 5).
-Even if the regression coefficient R2 in Tobit models cannot be interpreted as a measure of how well the regression line approximates the real data points, it hints at the influence of the model quality.
-Being sure of this fact, one can estimate that on grassland plots the chosen coefficients together determine about 0.11 of economic (Fehler!
-Verweisquelle konnte nicht gefunden werden.) and 0.14 environmental ( correlation significant on 0.001 level
+From a closer analysis of the results, one can see that factors such as slope and the area of a plot covered with mapped biotopes have a significant influence on the economy-oriented efficiency score on grassland (Table 5).
+Even if the regression coefficient R^2 in Tobit models cannot be interpreted as a measure of how well the regression line approximates the real data points, it hints at the influence of the model quality.
+Being sure of this fact, one can estimate that on grassland plots the chosen coefficients together determine about 0.11 of economic (Table 5) and 0.14 environmental (Table 7) efficiency scores.
+The location of the plot, outside or inside the biosphere reserve (differentiated in core and management zones), has a higher influence on economic than on ecological efficiency.
+In addition to this, it is surprising that the coefficient for "plot located in the core zone of the biosphere reserve" for the economic efficiency score is positive, so that plots inside the core zone perform better according to the model.
+Furthermore, one can say that the slope has a significant influence on environmental but not on economic performance.